apphud/ApphudSDK/README.md

 If you want to send subscription events to third party analytics platforms, you will need to [match user IDs](https://docs.apphud.com/getting-started/sdk-integration#set-up-analytics-integrations-ios-part) (in case of Amplitude or Mixpanel).
 The full list of available integrations is available [here](https://apphud.com/integrations).

-## Use Apphud in Observer Mode

-If you have a live app and already implemented subscription purchasing, it is not necessary to rewrite your subscription purchase flow with Apphud methods.
-Apphud SDK will still automatically track all purchases in your app.

-In this case your setup is complete.
-However configuring push notifications is highly recommended.

 ## Push Notifications

 To handle [push notifications](https://docs.apphud.com/getting-started/push) you need to provide Apphud with device tokens and handle incoming notifications.
 This is highly recommended in order to use [Rules](https://docs.apphud.com/rules-and-screens/rules) – a powerful feature that lets you increase your app revenue by automatically offering a discount to a user at the specified moment.

 ## Handle Subscriptions

+If you have a live app and already implemented subscription purchasing, it is not necessary to rewrite your subscription purchase flow with Apphud methods.
+Apphud SDK will still automatically track all purchases in your app.

 Apphud SDK provides a set of methods to manage subscriptions.
 All these methods can be used regardless how you purchased the subscription (via Apphud SDK or your existing code).